TaqieldinHamoda/CSC492VisualDesignForDeepLearningConcepts/README.md

 # Visualizations of Deep Learning Concepts

 The following videos are provided as visual aid for deep learning concepts.
 They were created to be used by the **University of Toronto Mississauga**'s *CSC311: Introduction to Machine Learning* and *CSC413: Neural Networks and Deep Learning classes*.
-These videos were created in *CSC492: Visual Design for Deep Learning Concepts* project course.

 **These videos are free to be used by anyone as long as the work produced using them is freely available online and the original project is referenced appropriately.**